silhavyj/Cryptoanalysis/README.md

 However, the guessed key length 4 may not be the correct one.
 We need to look for all the possible patterns in the peaks, so we can then try out multiple possible options as to what the key length might be.
 The program defines a peak as a number greater than 1/20 of the length of the cipher text.

 ##### getting possible key lengths
-Using a map, the program keeps track of how often each distance between two peaks occur, so they could be sorted by their probabilities.
+Using a map, the program keeps track of how often each distance between two peaks occurs, so they could be sorted by their probabilities.
 Once the distances have been sorted, the program will find the best solution for all of the possible key lengths.

 #### Finding  the best solution for a specific key length
 ##### break up the cipher text into groups